sid063/sid063/README.md

 - 👋 Hi, I’m Siddharth Gupta
 - 👀 I’m interested in coding, software architecture and design.
 I have working experience in on-premise to AWS cloud migration, using Kubernetes and Helm.
 - 🌱 I’m currently learning GoLang
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Cloud Migration, Kubernetes, AWS
 - 📫 How to reach me: sid.sg31@gmail.com

 <!---